jboynyc/textnets/docs/tutorial.rst

-`Corpus` can read documents directly from pandas' `Series <pd:pandas.Series>` or `DataFrame <pd:pandas.DataFrame>`; mangling your data into the appropriate format should only take :doc:`one or two easy steps
+`Corpus` can read documents directly from pandas' `Series <pd:pandas.Series>` or `DataFrame <pd:pandas.DataFrame>`; mangling your data into the appropriate format should only take :doc:`one or two steps
 <pd:getting_started/intro_tutorials/10_text_data>`.
 The important thing is to
 have the texts in one column, and the document labels as the index.